binomfx/UNISX-Project/INTERFACE-Sasha/FAQ.md

 - press the UNPOOL button.

 ## How to stake/unstake
+There are three groups of fields on the STAKE tab:

+- the fields on the left side contain the following information:

+    = name of the UNISX token

+    = the number of UNISX tokens that the user wants to move to the contract or return from the contract

+    = number of UNISX tokens in the portfolio (green numbers under the token name)

+    = number of UNISX tokens on the contract (red numbers)

+- the fields on the right side contain the following information:

+    = drop-down list for selecting UNISWAP NFT tokens

+    = the number of selected UNISWAP NFT tokens that the user wants to move to the contract or return from the contract

+    = the number of selected UNISWAP NFT tokens in the portfolio (green numbers under the token name)

+    = number of selected UNISWAP NFT tokens on the contract (red numbers)

+- the fields of the middle part contain the amount of the reward accrued for staking in UNISX tokens

+In order to **move UNISX tokens** to a contract, it is required
+- specify the number of tokens on the left side of the tab
+- press the STAKE button.

+In order to **return UNISX tokens** from the contract, it is required
+- specify the number of tokens on the left side of the tab
+- press the UNSTAKE button.

+In order to **move UNISWAP** NFT tokens to a contract, it is required
+- select the UNISWAP NFT token from the drop-down list on the right side of the tab
+- specify the number of tokens in the right part of the tab
+- press the STAKE button.

+In order to **return UNISWAP** NFT tokens from the contract, it is required
+- select the UNISWAP NFT token from the drop-down list on the right side of the tab
+- specify the number of tokens in the right part of the tab
+- press the UNSTAKE button.

 ## How to get rewards
 To **receive the accrued rewards** it is required to press the CLAIM REWARD button.